 main function to see

 how components are composed together.
-Note how
+Note that

 main is where all components

-of their instantiation.
+part of their instantiation.

 One way to look at a component-oriented program is as a directed acyclic graph